 But, as he readily admits, it all began by accident, when a client went on holiday and asked him to step in.

 He said: “It came about as a bit of a mistake.”

-“I’m an engineer and I’ve had a racing license for many years because I build Ferrari race cars for clients.
-My clients come along and I build a really successful car, test it, set it up and hand it back over to them.
+“I’m an engineer and I’ve held a racing license for many years because I build Ferrari race cars for clients.
+My clients come along and I build them a really successful car, test it, set it up and hand it back over to them.
 One chap said he was going away to America and suggested I race his car at the famous Spa circuit in Belgium.
 I went to Spa and I actually won both races over the weekend.”